pulp/pulp/docs/sphinx/rest-api/event/email.rst

   JSON document describing the event.
 This will vary based on the type of event.

 ``call_report``
-  JSON document giving the :ref:`call_report`, if the even was triggered within the context of a task.
+  JSON document giving the :ref:`call_report`, if the evet was triggered within the context of a task.
 Otherwise this field will be *null*.